Send your ELB logs to SigNoz

 Overview

 This documentation provides a detailed walkthrough on how to set up an AWS Lambda function to collect Elastic Load Balancer (ELB) logs stored in an AWS S3 bucket and forward them to SigNoz.
-By the end of this guide, you will have a setup that automatically sends your ELB logs to SigNoz, enabling you to visualize and monitor your application's load balancing performance and health.
+This will enable you to automatically sends your ELB logs to SigNoz, enabling you to visualize and monitor your application's load balancing performance and health.

-Here’s a quick summary of what we’ll be doing in this detailed article.
+Here’s a quick summary of what we’ll be doing in this documentation.

 Prerequisites